What are the allegations in Virginia Giuffre’s lawsuit against Prince Andrew?

 “Twenty years ago Prince Andrew’s wealth, power, position, and connections enabled him to abuse a frightened, vulnerable child with no one there to protect her.
 It is long past the time for him to be held to account,” the suit states.

-Prince Andrew spoke out about the allegations in a 2019 television interview with BBC Newsnight.
+Prince Andrew spoke out about the allegations in a 2019 television interview with Emily Maitlis.

 “It didn’t happen.
 I can absolutely categorically tell you it never happened.
 I have no recollection of ever meeting this lady, none whatsoever,” he said.

-Two years later he is seeking to dismiss Ms Giuffre’s case on the grounds that she lives in Australia, not in the US, as the suit suggests.
+The Duke’s legal team formerly tried to have the case dismissed on the grounds that she lives in Australia, not in the US, as the suit suggests.

-If the prince’s legal team can successfully prove that Ms Giuffre is not a US resident, the Southern District Court will no longer have jurisdiction over the case as federal court rules do not permit both parties in any legal action to be foreign citizens.
+However, the dismissal attempt faced a setback when US District Judge Lewis A Kaplan rejected the motion by Prince Andrew’s lawyers to have the lawsuit dismissed on jurisdictional grounds.

-On Tuesday, in court documents seen by the PA news agency, the prince’s lawyer Andrew B Brettler, said that the case should be stopped until the “issue of subject matter jurisdiction is adjudicated”.
+The 2009 settlement agreement between Ms Giuffre and Andrew’s former friend and convicted sex offender Jeffrey Epstein will be made public later today as Judge Kaplan will hear another request by the Duke’s legal team to have the case dismissed.

 Register for free to continue reading